- Born11 April 1963

-In mixed doubles, she teamed with John Fitzgerald to win the 1983 US Open and 1991 Wimbledon titles.
-They were finalists on five other occasions.
+In mixed doubles, she teamed with John Fitzgerald to win the 1983 US Open and 1991 Wimbledon titles; they were major finalists on four other occasions.
 With Todd Woodbridge, she won the 1990 US Open, and was a finalist at the 1988 US Open with Patrick McEnroe.

 Smylie won 28 WTA doubles titles – including the 1990 WTA Championships at Madison Square Garden in New York – and one singles, at Oklahoma in 1987.
 She played Fed Cup from 1984 to 1994, achieving a 24-13 win-loss record (7-8 singles, 17-5 doubles).

-She was the long-time tournament director of the Australian Women’s Hardcourts and also works as a sports television commentator.
+She was the long-time tournament director of the Australian Women’s Hardcourts event and also works as a sports television commentator.